9th to 12th April 2019:

 FINANCIAL FAILURE INSURANCE

 Boxwood Tours Ltd is a company committed to customer satisfaction and consumer financial protection.
-We are therefore pleased to announce that, at no extra cost to you, and in accordance with ”The Package Travel, Package Tours Regulations 1992” all passengers booking with Boxwood Tours Ltd are fully insured for the initial deposit, and subsequently the balance of monies paid as detailed in your booking confirmation form.
+We are therefore pleased to announce that, at no extra cost to you, and in accordance with ”The Package Travel and Linked Travel Arrangements Regulations 2018” all passengers booking with Boxwood Tours Ltd are fully insured for the initial deposit, and subsequently the balance of monies paid as detailed in your booking confirmation form.
 The policy will also include repatriation if required, arising from the cancellation or curtailment of your travel arrangements due to the insolvency of Boxwood Tours Ltd. This insurance has been arranged by Towergate Chapman Stevens through Zurich Insurance PLC.

 In the unlikely event of Insolvency, you must Inform Towergate Chapman Stevens immediately on +44 (0) 1932 334140 or by email at firstname.lastname@example.org .
 Please ensure you retain the booking confirmation form as evidence of cover and value.